 It may surprise you that the AO joint is behind your eyes and between your ears.
 You can see that the person in the foreground is pivoting from there to see her phone.

-When we have chronic tension, the skull gets pulled onto the spine making us less ready to move at AO joint.
+When we have chronic tension (which can be the cause of pain), the skull gets pulled onto the spine making us less ready to move at the AO joint.
 Often we do not notice because we get so use to our habits that they feel right -- even when these habits look very clear to an observer like the habits of the people in the background of this photo may now be very clear to you.